-Often when patients come into Smith Plastic Surgery Institute for their initial consultation, they frequently present with breasts that have many different shapes and sizes.
-Often patients hope that something like a simple breast augmentation will solve problems like shape differences or lift drooping breasts (ptotic breasts).
-Unfortunately, breast implants mainly make breasts larger and they can only lift breasts about one inch.
-Breast implantation alone cannot correct breast deformities or asymmetries other than breast size differences and they cannot lift severely drooping breasts.
+When patients come into Smith Plastic Surgery Institute for their initial consultation, they frequently present with breasts of many different shapes and sizes.
+Often patients hope that simple breast augmentation will solve problems like shape differences or lift drooping breasts (ptotic breasts).
+Unfortunately, breast implants mainly make breasts larger and can only lift breasts about one inch.
+Breast implantation alone cannot correct breast deformities or asymmetries other than breast size differences, and they cannot lift severely drooping breasts.

-The minor nipple lift Las Vegas, which is also called a crescent breast lift, has been around for some time.
-However, multiple board certified plastic surgeon Dr. Lane Smith has improved upon this concept and minor mastopexy technique.
-This mastopexy technique is a small or minor type of breast lift that can be done to help give additional lift to the breast or help with minor problems such as uneven nipples or other breast asymmetries.
-The minor nipple lift can also be of great use with corrective breast surgery or with tuberous breasts.
+The minor nipple lift Las Vegas, also called a crescent breast lift, has been around for some time.
+However, multiple board-certified plastic surgeon Dr. Lane Smith has improved upon this concept and minor mastopexy technique.
+This mastopexy technique is a small or minor type of breast lift that can help give an additional lift to the breast or help with minor problems such as uneven nipples or other breast asymmetries.
+The minor nipple lift can also be helpful with corrective breast surgery or tuberous breasts.

-What Are Advantages With The Minor Nipple Lift Surgical Procedure?
+What Are the Advantages With The Minor Nipple Lift Surgical Procedure?

 There are several major advantages of the Minor Nipple lift surgery performed by Dr. Smith, including:

-- Provides an intermediate step between a full vertical lift (vertical mastopexy) and no breast lift at all.
+- Provides an intermediate step between a full vertical lift (vertical mastopexy) and no breast lift.